RitaDee/To-do-list/README.md

 To run the project, execute the following command:
 - Open the cloned folder on the VS code
-- Open the live server
+- Open the live server.

 <!--